Specific Advance Directives

 Designates Health Care Agent

 The New York Health Care Proxy Law allows you to appoint someone you trust to make health care decisions for you if you are unable to communicate or lose the ability to make decisions yourself.
 It is easy to complete the simple two-page health care proxy form.
-A lawyer is not needed and it does not have to be notarized; you just must have your signature witnessed by two people over the age of 18, neither of whom is the health care agent you appointed.
+A lawyer is not needed and it does not have to be notarized; you just must have your signature witnessed by two people who are at least 18 years old, neither of whom is the health care agent you appointed.

 The person appointed as the agent should ideally be willing to speak on your behalf, able to act on your wishes even if different from his/hers, a strong advocate who is trusted, someone who knows you well and understands what is important to you and who would be able to handle conflict if it arises.
 At least one alternate agent should also be named in case your first choice is unable to serve.